wso2/docs-ob-toolkit-berlin/en/docs/try-out/payment-initiation-service-flow.md

 ```

 !!! note
-    - This response is constructed by the core banking back end.
+    - This response should be constructed by the core banking back end.
     - The `transactionStatus` property shows the status of the real payment at the time the request arrives at the bank backend.
     - The response to the request must comply with the response specified in the specification.

 **GET /bulk-payments/{payment-product}/{paymentId}**